Augiedog/pokeDex/README.md

 PokeDex is hosted thru heroku, please check it out
 **Known issues**
-May not collect all resources before attempting to mount.
+May not collect all resources before attempting to mount. you might need to refresh
-> If all you see is red screen click refresh button.
-This is what you should see once up.
+> This is what you should see once up.
 ![landingPage](./public/landing.png)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>